 Dr Tan Boon Wan has served on the Board since 5 October 2004.
-The NC is of the view that in assessing the independence of the independent Directors, one should consider the substance of their professionalism, integrity and objectivity and not merely based on the number of years which they have served on the Board.
+The NC is of the view that in assessing the independence of any independent Director, one should consider the substance of their professionalism, integrity and objectivity and not merely based on the number of years which they have served on the Board.
 The rationale being that independent Directors may over time develop significant insights in the Group's business and operations and can continue to provide noteworthy and valuable contribution to the Board.

 The NC noted that Dr Tan has demonstrated strong independence in character and judgement over the years in discharging his duties and responsibilities as an Independent Director.
 He continues to express his individual viewpoint, debate on issues, objectively scrutinizes and challenges Management's proposals as well as participates actively in discussions on business activities and transactions involving conflicts of interests and other complexities.
+Dr Tan has served competently in his role, providing strong governance oversight to the Board from time to time.

 Having considered the above and weighing the need for progressive refreshing of the Board, the NC had determined that Dr Tan's tenure had not affected his independence or ability to bring about independent and considered judgement to bear in the discharge of his duties as a member of the Board.
 Accordingly, the NC had recommended to the Board that he continues to be considered independent, notwithstanding he has served on the Board for more than nine years from the date of his first appointment.
-Dr Tan, being a NC member, was abstained from any discussion and voting on the matter.
+Dr Tan, being a NC member, abstained from any discussion and voting on the matter.
 The Board had concurred with the NC's assessment.

-Taking into consideration the foregoing, the NC has determined Mr Colin Low, Dr Tan Boon Wan and Mr Shabbir H Hassanbhai (who represent the majority of the Board) to be independent.
-Each of these Directors have also confirmed their independence.
-Dr Lai and Mr Charlie Ng are not independent by virtue of them representing the interests of their 10% shareholders (as defined under the Code) of the Company.
+Taking into consideration the foregoing, the NC has determined Mr Colin Low, Dr Tan Boon Wan and Mr Shabbir H Hassanbhai, (who are the majority of the Board) to be independent.
+Each of these Directors has also confirmed their independence.
+Mr Charlie Ng and Dr Lai are not independent by virtue of them representing the interests of their 10% shareholders (as defined under the Code) of the Company.